 During my travels to New Mexico, I visited with a very friendly Hispanic gentleman, who I asked if he believed in La Llorona.
 He whole-heartedly confessed that he did and was very open about his cultural beliefs.
 However, when I asked him if he believed in ghosts, he stated that he did not.
 Interesting. – Kathy Weiser-Alexander

-In Santa Fe, New Mexico, the tall wailing spirit has been seen repeatedly in the PERA Building (Public Employees Retirement Association), which is built on land that was once an old Spanish-Indian graveyard and is near the Santa Fe River.
+In Santa Fe, New Mexico, the tall wailing spirit has been seen repeatedly in the PERA Building (Public Employees Retirement Association), built on land that was once an old Spanish-Indian graveyard and near the Santa Fe River.
 Many people who have been employed there tell of hearing cries resounding through the halls and feeling unseen hands pushing them while on the stairways.

 La Llorona has been heard at night wailing next to rivers by many and her wanderings have grown wider, following Hispanic people wherever they go.
 Her movements have been traced throughout the Southwest and as far north as Montana on the banks of the Yellowstone River.

 The Hispanic people believe that the Weeping Woman will always be with them, following the many rivers looking for her children, and for this reason, many of them fear the dark and pass the legend from generation to generation.

 La Llorona woke me up once when I was camping at Indian Falls rapids on the Yampa River in Colorado when I was fifteen.
 I walked with her to a cabin, and there was a man in the bed.
 All I saw was his foot but, when she yelled at me to run, I did.
 If I didn’t smash my toe on a rock, I would have run off the cliff into the Indian Falls rapids.
 I saw an article in this month’s Mountain Gazzette about her and looked her up on the internet.
 My experience was 21 years ago.- Bryan, Colorado, October 2008